albar965/littlenavmap-manual/en/ROUTEDESCR.md

 `N`: Knots followed by a four digit value.

 `M`: Mach followed by a three digit value.
+The mach value is converted to knots ground speed assuming standard atmosphere conditions at the give flight altitude.

 Altitude is prefixed with: